ckeditor/ckeditor5/packages/ckeditor5-style/docs/features/style.md

 # Styles

 The {@link module:style/style~Style Style} feature lets you completely control the way the edited content is presented.
-It adds a dropdown to the CKEditor 5 toolbar which lets the user apply pre-configured visual styles, allowing for control of font face, color and other {@link features/basic-styles basic text styles} of the edited content.
-The {@link features/remove-format remove formatting} feature can be used to clear those styles.
+It adds a dropdown to the CKEditor 5 toolbar which lets the user apply pre-configured visual styles, allowing for control of font face, color and other {@link features/basic-styles basic text styles} of the edited content.<!-- The {@link features/remove-format remove formatting} feature can be used to clear those styles. -->

 <info-box>
 	The styles feature is experimental and **still in development**.